nabila-natasha/mercedes-snowflake-analytics/docs/architecture.md

       v
 RAW Table
 ```
-This separates data acquisition/loading from downstream transformation.
+The ingestion layer is intentionally separated from downstream transformation.

 ---

-## 5. Snowflake Architecture
+# 6. Snowflake Data Platform

-The production database is organised into four meain schemas:
+The production database is organised into four main schemas:

 ```text
 MERCEDES_PROD